-- 1. Hold a valid state issued an Adult Family Home, Assisted Living Facility, Nursing Home, or Home Care Agency license. - 2.
+- 1. Hold a valid state issued an Adult Family Home, Assisted Living Facility, Nursing Home, Home Care Agency license, or comparable credential issued by a Tribal government. - 2.
 Pass a DSHS name and date of birth background check pursuant to RCW 43.43.830 through 43.43.845 and chapter 388-113 WAC.
-Adult Family Home and Assisted Living Facility providers must also pass a fingerprint background check. - 3.
-Conduct a DSHS name and date of birth background check and a fingerprint background check pursuant to RCW 43.43.830 through 43.43.845 and chapter 388-113 WAC for employees, volunteers, and subcontractors who may have unsupervised access to vulnerable adults.
+Adult Family Home and Assisted Living Facility providers must also pass a fingerprint background check.

+- 3. Conduct a DSHS name and date of birth background check and a fingerprint background check pursuant to RCW 43.43.830 through 43.43.845 and chapter 388-113 WAC for employees, volunteers, and subcontractors who may have unsupervised access to vulnerable adults.
 Complete a name and date of birth background check every two years thereafter. - 4.
 Hold a properly executed DSHS WA Cares provider contract, which includes insurance requirements. - 5.
 Comply with all applicable federal, state, county, and city laws, regulations, rules, codes, and ordinances.